🇮🇳 LinkedIn Guide India 2026

 Skills Section (top 3 skills have highest weight)

 LinkedIn's algorithm weighs the first 3 skills most heavily.
 Arrange your primary skills at the top by pinning them.
 Profiles with 5+ skills listed get 31× more InMail messages.
-Seek endorsements from real colleagues — profiles with 20+ endorsements rank higher.
+Seek endorsements from real colleagues, and profiles with 20+ endorsements rank higher.

 7